4.2. The Image Classification Dataset

 4.2.1.
 Loading the Dataset

-Since it is such a frequently used dataset, all major frameworks provide preprocessed versions of it.
-We can download and read the Fashion-MNIST dataset into memory using built-in framework utilities.
+Since the Fashion-MNIST dataset is so useful, all major frameworks provide preprocessed versions of it.
+We can download and read it into memory using built-in framework utilities.

 class FashionMNIST(d2l.DataModule): #@save